• Standard Range: 75 Miles

 In 2015, Tesla sold 50,000 electric cars -- but when they dropped the price from $100K down to $35K, they got 276,000 orders in just 48 hours.
 (As of this writing, they now claim 373,000 pre-orders for the Tesla Model 3.)

 Lowering the price to $35K created a 550% jump in sales.

 This validates what all the surveys have been showing… that is, there is a massive amount of pent-up market demand for EVs that will be unleashed as prices go down.

 If a good quality EV could be manufactured and sold for less than $18,000 after tax rebates, there would quickly be mass-market adoption and possibly hundreds of thousands of cars sold.

 So far, nobody has been able to do this.
 But we think we can.

-Even with this, you might be wondering, “How is it possible to make America’s first profitable EV when other big companies haven’t been able to do it?”
+Even with this, you might be wondering, “how is it possible to make an $18,000 electric car that is profitable, when no one else has been able to make a profitable electric car at even 2x or 3x that price?”
 There are two big reasons why we’re able to do this…

 First of all, the EV we’ve designed is not a 1:1 replacement for a gas-powered car.
 Instead, our EV is designed to handle 87% of all daily driving jobs.
 That means our car is not appropriate for 13% of driving jobs.

 You see, we’re not trying to go after everybody.
-We’re specifically targeting people who already have two or three cars and are looking for a fun, economical, environmentally friendly 2nd or 3rd car.
+We’re specifically targeting people who already have two or three cars and are looking for a fun, economical, environmentally friendly daily driver.
+A 2nd or 3rd family car.